Student Worktext (Digital)

 Chapter 5: Types of Cases

-Explore the variety of the law whlie getting a taste of criminal, civil and constitutional law--while learning about burglary, robbery, assault, battery, murder, manslaughter, torts, product liability, contracts, and the Bill of Rights.
+Explore the variety of the law while getting a taste of criminal, civil and constitutional law.
+This is one of the longest chapters in the text.

 Chapter 6: Steps in a Trial of an Appellate Case

-Distinguish between the step-by-step processes involved in trials and appeals, how to arrange your classroom like a courtroom, different types of testimony and how to object to certain testimony during the mock trial.
+Distinguish between the step-by-step processes involved in trials and appeals with explanations about the steps, and learn how to arrange your classroom like a courtroom.
+There are handouts of the steps to be used to guide students on the day of the mock trial.

 Chapter 7: Persuasive Arguments